Back

 If selected, complete your English placement test

-If you have not completed a college-level English course yet, you may be required to complete an English placement test before attending Summer Orientation.
+If you have not completed a college-level English course yet, you may be required to complete an English placement test before attending Orientation.
 If selected, you will receive instructions via email.
 This placement test will allow your academic advisor to select the best English class for you.

 If selected, complete your math placement test (ALEKS)

-If you have not completed a college-level math course yet, you may be required to complete a math placement test before attending Summer Orientation.
+If you have not completed a college-level math course yet, you may be required to complete a math placement test before attending Orientation.
 This test is called ALEKS.
 If selected, you will receive instructions via email.
 This placement test will allow your academic advisor to select the best math class for you.

 Send in your final official college transcript(s) and/or AP exam scores